Pan (moon): Orbit

-Geography
+Physical characteristics

 Pan, photographed by Cassini on March 7, 2017.
 The thin equatorial ridge is clearly visible.

 Cassini scientists have described Pan as "walnut-shaped" owing to the equatorial ridge, similar to that on Atlas, that is visible in images.
 The ridge is due to ring material that Pan has swept up from the Encke gap.
 It has been referred to by journalists as a space empanada, a form of stuffed bread or pastry, as well as a ravioli.
 A new study suggests that the bizarre shape of Pan could also be due to collisions between tiny moonlets, thus causing them to merge and form Pan (known as the pyramidal regime formation scenario).